BryceShakes/BryceShakes/ReadMe.txt

 	Generate Matrix Corr plot thing.R
 		Expansion on Tic tac Three.
 Using R to generate some nice plots from the output of above.

+	distance matrix generation functions fast.g
+		(only runs in linux)
+		Gap file containing functions used to generate distance matrices for spheres of small cancellation groups

 	prime factorisation.py + fizz buzz.py
 		Standard coding problems and my approach to solving them